ECF/Py4j-RemoteServicesProvider/README.md

   python run.py
 </pre>

-After starting run.py, on the Karaf/Java side you should see something like this output to the console
+After starting run.py, on the Karaf/Java side you should see console output like this
 <pre>
   Java.sayHello called by from.python with message: 'this is a big hello from Python!!!'
 </pre>